vehicle-lab/VehicleLogPrivacy/README.md

 ## VLogInsight

-Here we present the implementation of VLogInsight and how to use it.
+Here we present the implementation of VLogInsight.